JoshSilveous/finance-tracker/things_ive_learned.md

 -   for gods sake use Prettier and ESLint

 -   React DevTools are worth learning (helped me figure out why a hugely complex component was re-rendering twice)

+-   story
+    I was trying to figure out how to allow overflow-x while hiding overflow-y on the fold toggle component.
+Took an hour, but i figured out that overflow-clip works as i'd expect.
+    I figured this out by slowing down the animation a ton and using devtools to try a bunch of different overflow-y values until i got there. big brain moment.